TobiWan54/ModMail/README.md

 The script requires Python 3.10 or higher and the packages listed under Dependancies.

 ### Configuration
-Fill out the `config.json` file in [templates](https://github.com/TobiWan54/ModMail/tree/main/templates) and put it in the same directory as `modmail.py`.
-Then add the other `.json` files - there is no need to change these.
-When that's all done you can run the script, and your bot will be online!
+Fill out [config.json](https://github.com/TobiWan54/ModMail/tree/main/templates/config.json) with your own values, and put it in the same directory as `modmail.py`.
+Then run the script, and your bot will be online!

+Snippets are stored in `snippets.json`, and the blacklist is stored in `blacklist.json`.
 Ticket logs are indexed in an SQLite database, `logs.db`.
-This is automatically created by the script, so do not delete it.
+These are automatically created by the script, so do not delete them.

 #### config.json